-Doctor of Physical Therapy Program
+Department of Physical Therapy & Our Programs

 The Doctorate in Physical Therapy program at Clarkson University is a 101-credit, full-time, post-baccalaureate curriculum that takes two and two-third years to complete.